Reduction theory for Fuchsian groups with cusps: Fuchsian groups and fundamental domains

 \end{defn}

 \begin{remark} Property \eqref{def:isom} of the above definition implies that the glued sides are arcs of Euclidean circles of the same radius and the point closest to $0 \in \D$ in one circle is mapped to the point closest to $0$ in another \cite[Theorem 3.3.4]{Katok-book}, hence the side-pairing transformations are unique and thus the polygon is \emph{marked}.
-Therefore, for given signature $(g; m_1,m_2,\dots, m_r;t \ge 1)$, \begin{itemize} \item the canonical polygon~$\Fc_0$ exists by a geometric construction (exact formulas for the side-pairing transformations are in \Cref{sec:explicit}), \item the canonical polygon~$\Fc_0$ is unique, and \item the group $\G_0$ generated by side-pairing transformations of~$\Fc_0$ is unique. \end{itemize} \end{remark}
+Therefore, for given signature $(g; m_1,m_2,\dots, m_r;t \ge 1)$, \begin{itemize} \item the canonical polygon $\Fc$ exists by a geometric construction (exact formulas for the side-pairing transformations are in Appendix~\ref{sec:explicit}), \item the canonical polygon $\Fc$ is unique, and \item the group $\Gamma$ generated by side-pairing transformations of $\Fc$ is unique. \end{itemize} \end{remark}

-We prove that $\G_0$ is a Fuchsian group of the first kind with the given signature.
+We prove that $\G$ is a Fuchsian group of the first kind with the given signature.

-\begin{thm} Given a signature $(g; m_1,m_2,\dots, m_r;t \ge 1)$ and the marked canonical polygon~$\Fc_0$ of \Cref{def:canonical}, the group~$\G_0$ generated by the side-pairing transformations of~$\Fc_0$ is a Fuchsian group with this signature and fundamental polygon~$\Fc_0$.
-The group~$\G_0$ is a free product of cyclic groups generated by the independent generators. \end{thm}
+\begin{thm} Given a signature $(g; m_1,m_2,\dots, m_r;t \ge 1)$ and the marked canonical polygon~$\Fc$ of \Cref{def:canonical}, the group~$\G$ generated by the side-pairing transformations of~$\Fc$ is a Fuchsian group with this signature and fundamental polygon~$\Fc$.
+The group~$\G$ is a free product of cyclic groups generated by the independent generators. \end{thm} The proof is based on free combinations of cyclic subgroups and a result of Tukia, which we review before starting the proof.

-The canonical polygon~$\Fc_0$ is related to the free product~\eqref{freeproduct} and is obtained by combining fundamental domains for cyclic subgroups, shown in \Cref{fig:free combinations} and described here: \begin{itemize} \item A set outside of two geodesic rays meeting at a point in $\D$ with angle~$\frac{2\pi}{m}$ is a fundamental domain for a finite cyclic group of order $m$ generated by an elliptic M\"obius transformation mapping one geodesic ray to another. \item A set outside of two complete geodesics meeting at point in $\S=\partial\D$ is a fundamental domain for an infinite cyclic group generated by a parabolic M\"obius transformation mapping one geodesic to another. \item A set outside of two non-intersecting complete geodesics is a fundamental domain for an infinite cyclic group generated by a hyperbolic M\"obius transformation mapping one geodesic to another. \end{itemize}
+The canonical polygon~$\Fc$ is related to the free product~\eqref{freeproduct} and is obtained by combining Ford fundamental domains (sets outside of isometric circles) for cyclic subgroups, shown in \Cref{fig:free combinations} and described here: \begin{itemize} \item A set outside of two geodesic rays meeting at a point in $\D$ with angle~$\frac{2\pi}{m}$ is a fundamental domain for a finite cyclic group of order $m$ generated by an elliptic M\"obius transformation mapping one geodesic ray to another. \item A set outside of two complete geodesics meeting at point in $\S=\partial\D$ is a fundamental domain for an infinite cyclic group generated by a parabolic M\"obius transformation mapping one geodesic to another. \item A set outside of two non-intersecting complete geodesics is a fundamental domain for an infinite cyclic group generated by a hyperbolic M\"obius transformation mapping one geodesic to another. \end{itemize}

-The sets identified above are indeed fundamental domains for respective groups as the maximal non-empty subset of~$\D$ containing no equivalent points \cite[Chapter IV, 1A]{Lehner-book}.